 Not Everyone Wants to Be Alone in McCarthy

-Neil loves collecting and showcasing old things; which explains Ma Johnson’s décor.
-He’s a controversial guy in town, and wants to make changes and improvements.
-Not an easy role when it comes to a small town of 40 people who are pretty set in their ways and are probably here because they want to be alone.
+Neil loves collecting and showcasing old things, which explains Ma Johnson’s décor.
+He’s a controversial guy in town and wants to make changes and improvements.
+It is not an easy role when it comes to a small town of 40 people who are pretty set in their ways and are probably here because they want to be alone.

 He’s currently working on a new project for the town, creating a town event area, sort of like a town square.
 He also has instituted an Artist in Residence program helping him create the feel of the space as he is a strong believer in the art and feels that every community – no matter how small – needs art.